gjj/esm-g6t8/logs-analyser.md

 And this is why you should also monitor your `access.log` files!
 There are some other really cool monitoring products like DataDog (btw, they come free with your [GitHub Student Developer Pack](https://education.github.com/pack/offers) just like the free domain name) that you can use to analyse your Nginx logs.

-We used GoAccess.io and within one day from our deployment, we saw interesting stuff.
+We used GoAccess.io and within a day from our deployment, we saw some interesting stuff.

 ![pic](https://i.imgur.com/hsG2oUO.png)